Welcome to our CORE 6 Person Instant Cabin Tent review!

-It’s a great cabin design tent for casual summer camping trips.
-Although it lacks a vestibule and doesn’t have space for storing larger items, it’s great for car camping.
+It’s a great instant cabin design tent for casual summer camping trips.
+Although it lacks a vestibule and doesn’t have extra space for storing larger items, it’s great for car camping.
 The ease of setup is fantastic for leaving you more time to relax and enjoy your time.

 The big bones of this tent is that it can be pitched in 60 seconds according to CORE.
 That’s remarkable and we were hesitant to believe them at first.
 But we’ve seen so many first time campers say they managed to do it in about 60 seconds, we’ve got to hand it to them.

-This tent can be ready in under a minute, rather than the usual five to ten minutes.
+This instant tent can be ready in under a minute, rather than the usual five to ten minutes.
 That’s basically like time travelling to give you the most time possible in your tent.